Bawean: Demographics

 A small Chinese community has existed on the island since at least the late 19th century.
 It is increasing both by natural growth and via mixed marriages of Baweans and Singaporeans.

 Baweans, working abroad form compact communities, some of which are known for over 150 years.
 For example, there were at least 763 Baweans in Singapore in 1849, most of whom lived in the area known as Kampung Boyan (Bawean village).
 Later, districts with the same name appeared in several parts of Malaysia.
 The largest migrations from the island occurred in the later 1940s – early 1950s, during the formation of Indonesia as an independent state and the associated political instability and economic difficulties.
 So in 1950, there were 24,000 Baweans in Singapore alone.
 Most Baweans living abroad keep close ties with their relatives on the island, regularly visit them, and often return after several years of absence.

 The migrations from the island are mostly caused by lack of jobs in a small densely populated island and low incomes.
 There are generations of recruitment agents in Singapore and Malaysia specializing on employment of Baweans, mainly as construction workers and sailors.
 This migration also became a part of life, it is believed on the island that a man is not mature enough until he spends several years abroad.
 So a poll in the 2008–2009 revealed that only 55% of the locals justified the departure by economic reasons, while 35% associated it with the traditions or a desire to gain life experience.

 Language and religion

-Most population speaks a Bawean dialect, which is regarded as the most lexically and phonetically peculiar dialect of the Madurese language; Baweans living in Singapore and Malaysia speak its slight variation called boyan selat.
+Most of the population speaks a Bawean dialect, which is regarded as the most lexically and phonetically peculiar dialect of the Madurese language; Baweans living in Singapore and Malaysia speak its slight variation called boyan selat.
 Virtually the entire population knows, to a various degree, the official language of the country – Indonesian.
 The predominant religion on the island is Sunni Islam, with some remnants of the traditional local beliefs.